History of Severn View (Aust) services

 In 2000 Motion Media bought the former services and car park for £1.25m.
 They then sold it to the Brightside Group.
 Both the car park and the building (now painted in a green not too dissimilar to what Pavilion would have used) are very similar to how they'd have been in the days of Aust.
 The entrance to the old subway continues to exist in the form of a long ramp at the front of the car park.

 Prior to Motion Media purchasing the building, Granada had spoken to a number of perspective buyers.
-One of the more interesting buyers wanted to turn the car park into a skid pan for testing vehicles.
+One of the more interesting buyers wanted to turn the car park into a skid pan for vehicle testing.